DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 follows:

 101.1.
 Title.
-This part shall be known as the Michigan plumbing code and is
+This part shall be known as the Michigan plumbing code and is to be

-proposed buildings and structures in the state.
+proposed buildings and structures in this state.

 101.2.
 Scope.
 The design and installation of plumbing systems, including sanitary